Rita Orji

-Rita Orji is a Nigerian-Canadian computer scientist who is a Canada Research Chair in Persuasive Technology and the Director of the Persuasive Computing Lab at Dalhousie University.
+Rita Orji is a Nigerian-Canadian computer scientist who is a Canada Research Chair in Persuasive Technology, a Professor, and the Director of the Persuasive Computing Lab at Dalhousie University.
 Her work is in the area of human–computer interaction with a major focus on designing interactive systems to achieve health and well being objectives.
 She has won over 70 awards and recognitions from both national and international organizations.
 She has addressed a United Nations panel about the status of women and at the Parliament of Canada.

 Early life and education

 Orji grew up in Enugu State Nigeria.
 She is Igbo by tribe.
 She was raised by parents, Maria and Okonkwo Orji, who never attended school, in a remote town called Owelli with no electricity and pipe-borne water.
 She is one of nine siblings and her parents supported the family through peasant farming.
 Orji did not have access to a computer growing up, and was admitted to study Computer Science at Nnamdi Azikiwe University without having used a computer.
 She graduated top of her class with First Class Honours.
 During her secondary education, she entered the Nigerian team for the International Mathematical Olympiad.
 In 2002, she launched "Education for Women and the Less Privileged in Nigeria", a nonprofit organisation that provides mentorship and scholarships for women in education.
 Orji joined a master's program at Middle East Technical University, where she was the only African student in class.
 She completed her master's in 2009 and moved to Canada as a graduate student.

 In 2012, Orji presented at the Parliament of Canada, where she spoke about health promotion and disease prevention.
 She was awarded a Vanier scholarship from the Natural Sciences and Engineering Research Council.
 Orji earned her PhD at University of Saskatchewan in 2014.
 She was the first woman from her town of 50,000 people to earn a PhD.
 She joined McGill University as a postdoctoral fellow, where she worked on technological interventions that can effect behavioural change.